 2. Research the company and position you're interviewing for

-Your response to “What are your future career goals?” should be focused on how your long-term career goals match with how this company is growing and the opportunities this job provides.
+Your response to this question should focus on how your long-term career goals match this company's growth and the opportunities this job provides.
 In your research, look for information about company structure, mission, expansion, focuses or new initiatives.
-Start by visiting their company website.
-Reading the “about” and “press” pages can uncover items like press releases that will highlight the company’s most important announcements.

-Look for recent news stories or sites with company reviews like Indeed Company Pages that will list key information, even Q&A. You may find more nuanced information by reaching out to your network to find someone who works there or can connect you with an employee for a more intimate look into the company’s development and goals.
+Visit their company website, read recent news stories or go to sites with company reviews like Indeed Company Pages.
+You can also see if you know anyone who works there or can connect you with an employee for a more intimate look into the company's development and goals.

 3. Develop an answer with relevant, career-focused goals

-Often, our career goals are just one part of our larger life and personal aspirations.
+Often, our career goals are just one part of our personal aspirations.
 For this answer, focus on just your career goals.
-If some of your personal goals happen to align with attributes that will make you a stronger candidate (like being a better writer or learning a new language), you can certainly include those as well.
-While promotions or salary can also be related to your career goals, avoid including these in your answer and focus on the skills, abilities or experience you want to achieve instead.
+If some of your personal goals align with attributes that will make you a stronger candidate (like being a better writer or learning a new language), you can also include those.
+Setting SMART goals allows you to realistically evaluate what you are trying to achieve by assessing what actions to take to reach your goal.

 4. Give a broad but focused answer

 Though there can be many details to your future plans, keep your answer short and at a high level.
 Making your goals too specific might limit you to certain opportunities or make you appear less well-rounded than other candidates.
-As in all interview questions, be conscious of how much time you’re taking to answer the question and avoid rambling.
+As in all interview questions, be conscious of how much time you take to answer the question and avoid rambling.

 Example answers to "What are your future career goals?"

-Understanding what you want out of your career in the future will help potential employers see your ambition, your competence and how you’re going to help their company grow.
+Understanding what you want out of your career in the future will help potential employers see your ambition, your competence and how you will help their company grow.
 As you define what your professional goals are, use the following examples of career goals as a guide:

 "In five years, I'd love to be a true apparel industry expert with successful end-to-end project management experience under my belt as I look to grow into a more senior market analyst role.
 It's exciting that your company has a strong focus on hands-on experience and continued learning opportunities."

-“A few of my future goals include leading a finance team in some capacity.
-I’m excited about the prospect of working with teams like legal and procurement on developing streamlined processes—this is a natural fit with my business administration background.
-One reason this job stood out to me was that it calls for a candidate with organizational expertise.
-I’ve had inspirational managers that I really admired, and would love to manage my own team in a few years.”
+"A few of my future goals include leading a finance team in some capacity.
+I'm excited about the prospect of working with teams like legal and procurement on developing streamlined processes—this is a natural fit with my business administration background.
+This job stood out to me because it calls for a candidate with organizational expertise.
+I've had inspirational managers that I admired, and I would love to manage my own team in a few years."

 What not to say when asked about your future career goals

-Planning an interview answer in case you’re asked about your future goals is a perfect opportunity to show why you’re a great fit for the position.
-Not planning ahead and saying the wrong thing can be a recipe for a missed career opportunity.
+Not planning ahead and saying the wrong thing in response to this question can be a recipe for a missed career opportunity.
 Here are examples of not being prepared and what not to say:

 Don't answer with "I'm not sure" or "I don't know."